 On-Demand Delivery Services

 Location-based services are wholly responsible for the rise of on-demand services.
 Just think about food delivery apps.
 These apps use LBS to let users track their orders at any stage in the order and delivery process.
 On-demand courier delivery is another great example of the marriage of LBS and on-demand delivery.
 Through LBS, users are able to track their courier and package in real-time.
+And the location-based delivery solution can also allow business owners to manage their delivery and ordering process without any glitches.
+This is really a win-win situation for both, customers and business owners.
 The courier service can also manage the entire delivery process through an app.

 GPS and GIS have made managing a fleet of automobiles incredibly easy.
 Whether it’s public transportation, logistics, or travel, companies can inform passengers of delays and give updates about vehicles in real-time.
 A prime example of an automotive app powered by location-based services is Uber.
 With a location that is tracked in real-time, family members and customers are able to track their vehicle during the entire length of the journey.